BU-Spark/se-bu-passport-arts/README.md

 Running this command will run the app locally, either via an Android simulator or iOS simulator.
 Ensure that you have either simulators installed and selected before running this command.

+## Features
+- Centralized Section for Events:
+  - Users are able to see upcoming and ongoing events either in a list view format in the explore page or in a calendar format
+- Event Saving:
+  - Users are able to save the events they are interested in, which will also be reflected onto their profile page
+- Geolocation Checkin:
+  - When it is the day of the event, and the user is within 400 meters to the event location, they are able to checkin and track their participation
+- Point Tracking:
+  - When a user successfully checks in to an event, they are awarded points
+  - These points are saved to the user, and earning 100 points will reward them with a raffle ticket
+  - There is a leaderboard page to showcase the highest raffle ticket earners

 ## Project Architecture

 ![alt text](./passportArchitecture.png)